a-w-m/Upful/src/markdown/products/accessories/raen-remmy/index.md

 description: "Inspired by retro round sunglasses, the Remmy carries the look with a modern flare.
 Their ultra-light construction features a slight horned temple and notched bridge."
 tags: [featured, accessories]
 ---
+Inspired by retro round sunglasses, the Remmy carries the look with a modern flare.
+Their ultra-light construction features a slight horned temple and notched bridge.